U.N. Security Council slams N. Korea for missile launching

 North Korean leader Kim Jong Un was quoted by the Korean Central News Agency as saying, "The four ballistic rockets launched simultaneously are so accurate that they look like acrobatic flying corps in formation."

-The action comes as Pyongyang has criticized the annual joint military exercises being conducted by Seoul and Washington, which the two countries regard as routine.
-The North, however, views them as a threat.
+The launches came after Pyongyang criticized the annual joint military exercises being conducted by Seoul and Washington.
+While the United States and South Korea consider the exercises routine, the North views them as preparation for war.

 Under past U.N. resolutions, North Korea is barred from any use of ballistic missile technology.
 But a spate of six sanctions since its first nuclear test in 2006 have failed to dissuade the country from pursuing what it insists are defensive weapons.